Cross-view Semantic Segmentation for Sensing Surroundings: CROSS-VIEW SEMANTIC SEGMENTATION

 \subsection{Sim-to-real Adaptation}

-To generalize our VPN to real-world data without the real-world ground truth, we implement the sim-to-real domain adaptation scheme shown in Figure~\ref{fig:framework} to narrow the gap.
+To generalize our VPN to real-world data without the real-world ground truth, we implement the sim-to-real domain adaptation scheme shown in Fig.~\ref{fig:framework} to narrow the gap.
 This scheme contains the following pixel-level adaptation and output space adaptation.

-\textbf{Pixel-level adaptation.} In order to mitigate the domain shift, we adopt the pixel-level adaptation on the real-world inputs to make them look more like the style of the simulation data.
-Considering that it is still difficult to perfectly transfer the real RGB pixels to the simulation space, we transform the RGB data in both real world and simulation environment to semantic masks.
-In our cross-view semantic segmentation task, semantic mask is an ideal mid-level representation without texture gap while including sufficient information and it is easy to transfer.
-In simulation environment, semantic masks can be easily generated and we can use them to learn to segment RGB images.
-And in real world, we use some existing segmentation models to extract the semantic mask from RGB images, and map the categories to match the categories in the simulation environment.
-Then we can obtain the synthetic-style real-world mask.
+\emph{Pixel-level adaptation.} To mitigate the domain shift, we adopt the pixel-level adaptation on the real-world inputs to make them look more like the style of the simulation data.
+Semantic mask is an ideal mid-level representation without texture gap while including sufficient information and it is easy to transfer.
+This process can be formulated as follows:

+where $I_R$, $I_S$ are the real RGB image and synthetic-style semantic mask respectively, $\mathcal{P}_{RGB\rightarrow Mask}$ is the existing semantic segmentation model which parses the real-world RGB into semantic mask, and $\mathcal{M}_{Real\rightarrow Synthetic}$ is the semantic category mapping process where we construct the concept mappings between the real world and the simulation environment.